StealthBitOps/Labs/README.md

 ---
 ## ✅ Summary
-A foundational intro to ethical hacking—covering mindset, legality, and structured methodology.
+A foundational intro to ethical hacking: Covering mindset, legality, and structured methodology.

 ---